Somali Observatory for Humanitarian Affairs (SoOHA)*

 4. Core Values

-- Independence: Absolute neutrality and objectivity, operating free from political influence or external agendas.
+- Independence & Neutrality: By operating as an entirely autonomous watchdog, free from political polarization or external agendas.

-- Transparency: Absolute clarity in sources and methodologies throughout all monitoring and reporting processes.
+- Transparency: By upholding complete clarity in exposing facts and declaring the methodologies used in all monitoring and reporting operations.

 5. Strategic Objectives

-- Decision Support: Producing specialized reports that contribute to crisis prediction and the formulation of mitigation strategies.
+- Decision Support: Through issuing specialized and qualitative reports that contribute to crisis forecasting and the formulation of preemptive intervention strategies.

-- Influence & Mobilization: Motivating humanitarian organizations and policymakers to adopt more efficient and effective relief policies.
+- Oversight & Influence: By urging humanitarian actors and decision-makers to adopt more integral, efficient, and sustainable relief policies.

 6. Strategic Focus Areas

-- Humanitarian Clusters: Monitoring and evaluating the performance of organizations across all relief and development sectors.
+- Humanitarian Clusters: Concerned with media oversight and evaluating organizational performance across all relief and development sectors.

-- Protection & Advocacy: Defending the rights of women, children, and persons with disabilities in crisis and conflict zones.
+- Protection & Advocacy: Devoting efforts to defend the rights of the most vulnerable groups (women, children, and persons with disabilities) in crisis zones.

-- Advocacy Media Platform: Dedicated to fact dissemination and amplifying the voices of the most vulnerable to the international community.
+- Media Advocacy Platform: A specialized gateway for publishing truths in Arabic and English, magnifying the voices of the most vulnerable to the international community.

 8. Professional Commitment